OHDSI/ARTEMIS/README.md

                                                      removeOverlap = 1,
                                                      method = "PropDiff")

-Raw output alignments are then post-processed and may be visualised.
+Raw output alignments are then post-processed.
-Post-processing steps include the handling and combination of overlapping regimen alignments, as well as formatting output for submission to an episode era table.
+Post-processing steps include the handling of overlapping regimen alignments, as well as formatting output for submission to an episode era table.

-    processedAll <- output_all %>% processAlignments(regimenCombine = 28, regimens = regimens)
+    processedAll <- output_all %>%
+            processAlignments(regimenCombine = 28, regimens = regimens)

-    processedEras <- processedAll %>% calculateEras()
+    processedEras <- processedAll %>%
+            calculateEras()

-    regStats <- processedEras %>% generateRegimenStats()
+    # regStats <- processedEras %>% generateRegimenStats()

 Data may then be further explored via several graphics which indicate various information, such as regimen frequency or the score/length